-With a battery system, you can tap into your stored electricity at night or during peak rate TOU (Time Of Use) metering periods.
-Batteries help boost your energy independence by reducing the amount of energy you’ll need to draw from the mains grid.
+With a battery, you tap into your stored electricity at night or during peak rate TOU (Time Of Use) metering periods.
+Batteries boost your energy independence by reducing the amount of energy you’ll need to draw from the grid.

-With professionally installed, good quality solar panels along with a next-generation energy system such as Tesla Powerwall, Sonnen, or Enphase AC Solar battery; you could slash mains grid power consumption by up to 80%*.
+With professionally installed, good quality solar panels along with a next-generation energy system such as Tesla Powerwall, Sonnen, or Enphase AC Solar battery, you could slash grid power consumption by up to 80%*.

 With some minor changes in electricity usage and solar + storage, you may be able beat the network distributors and save a significant amount of money on demand charges!

-For expert advice on choosing a suitable solar + battery system or an energy storage retrofit, call Energy Matters’ friendly experts on 133-SUN.
+For expert advice on choosing a suitable solar + battery system or battery retrofit, contact Energy Matters’ friendly experts.
 Energy Matters has been installing energy storage solutions throughout Australia for much of our 10-year history.

 *Based on standard system installation in Sydney.
-Your site will require an assessment and your savings (if any) will depend on your individual circumstances (which may vary over time) and are likely to be different to any estimates shown.
+Your site will require an assessment and your savings (if any) will depend on your individual circumstances (which may vary over time).
+They are likely to be different to any estimates shown.

 Note that demand or capacity charges are different to time of use charges.
 Time of use charges are seasonal and also daily.
 There are peak, shoulder and off-peak rates.
 NSW distributor Ausgrid explains it all on this page.
 Your state’s distributors and retailers probably have equivalent pages.